suho-yoo/suho-yoo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 🙃 About Me
 Hi!
-I’m Suho Yoo, an M.S. student in Electrical Engineering at KAIST, advised by [Prof. Joon Son Chung](https://mm.kaist.ac.kr/joon/).
+I’m Suho, an M.S. student in Electrical Engineering at KAIST, advised by [Prof. Joon Son Chung](https://mm.kaist.ac.kr/joon/).

 I’m interested in large language models, multimodal learning, and speech processing.
 Recently, I’ve been exploring how Omni-LLMs understand and integrate audio-visual information, as well as how to build models that enable more natural spoken interaction.
 More broadly, I hope to develop multimodal AI systems with seamless and human-like perceptual and conversational abilities.
 You can find more details in my [CV](/assets/CV_SuhoYoo.pdf).